hofstadter-io/hof-docs/content/_index.md

 There were a few problems we encountered too often
 {{</lead>}}

-##### 1. Redundent code patterns
+##### 1. Redundant code patterns

 When writing api handlers, client libraries, and data validation.
 When starting server setup like logging and wiring up the router.

 ##### 2. Data models change

 Requires us to make the same conceptual change across many files.
-    Manage databases, schemas, migrations, and corrdinated deployments.
+Also manage databases, schemas, migrations, and coordinated deployments.

-##### 3. Fleetwide fixes and updates
+##### 3. Fleet wide fixes and updates

 Deploying shared security and bug fixes across our app fleet should be easier.
 This should apply equally for improvements in our code patterns and practices.

 <br>